krzysztofj1234567890/computer-science-basics-tutorials/Architecture/architect_interview.md

     - Periodic Audits: Conduct regular system audits and performance reviews to identify any weak points in your architecture.
     - Customer Feedback: Actively gather and analyze feedback from customers to identify pain points or reliability concerns.

-## how can I influence the architecture of our environments,
+## how can I influence the architecture of our environments

 ### Develop a Strong Technical Vision